Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: General approach

-We comment also that our result bears loose resemblance to Theorem 3 of Ref.~\cite{gharibian2022dequantizing}, which gives a classical algorithm "dequantizing" the quantum singular value transform (QSVT) for constant degree polynomials of sparse matrices, with the cost scaling exponentially in the degree of the polynomial in general (one can also compare to Ref.~\cite{apers2022simple}, which also shares some qualitative qualities but in the context of topological data analysis).
-The QSVT framework in general can apply polynomial transformations of high degree with cost scaling only linearly in the degree \cite{gilyen2019quantum, martyn2021grand}.
-In our setting, we leave it as an open question as to whether there are more efficient randomized early fault-tolerant quantum algorithms for high-degree polynomials.
+{Similar results have also been shown for matrix powers for the sparse access model}~\cite{cade2018quantum, apers2022simple}{, where the base of the exponential in Eq.~\eqref{eq:classical-complexity} is different.
+Interestingly, the problem of evaluating powers to additive error $\OC(\|A\|^d\varepsilon)$ (rather than $\OC(\lambda^d\varepsilon)$) has been shown to be BQP-complete} \cite{janzing2007simple}{, and classically hard} \cite{montanaro2023quantum}{, again in the sparse access model} {.
+The QSVT framework} \cite{gilyen2019quantum, martyn2021grand} {can apply a more general class of polynomial transformations with cost scaling only linearly in the degree.
+We leave it as an open question as to whether there are more efficient randomized \textit{early fault-tolerant}} quantum algorithms for high-degree polynomials.